w3c/wot/liaisons/etsi/isg-cim-ngsi-ld.md

 ## Scope
 What work needs to be done, by whom?
+* W3C WoT WG to develop, in collaboration with ETSI ISG CIM, a NGSI-LD Binding that defines what information is needed in a Thing Description to communicate with an NSGI-LD Context Broker and access specific Things/NGSI-LD Entities.
+* ETSI ISG CIM to develop, in collaboration with the WoT WG, to extend existing specifications to include the use of a WoT Thing Description for NGSI-LD model descriptions

 ## Deliverables
 The following have been discussed but have not been formally agreed to.
+* NGSI-LD API Binding Document as W3C Note
+   - Alternatives with more details:
-* NGSI-LD API Binding Document as W3C Note describing how default WoT Things Descriptions are derived from a WoT Things Models using NGSI-LD as form to interact with Things
+       * NGSI-LD API Binding Document as W3C Note describing how instance-specific information for WoT Thing Descriptions are derived from a WoT Thing Model using NGSI-LD as a mechanism to interact with Things
+       * NGSI-LD API Binding Document as W3C Note describing how to use NGSI-LD to interact with Things
+       * NGSI-LD API Binding Document as W3C Note describing what information is needed to interact with an NGSI-LD service
-* ETSI GR-055 on service execution to include the use of WoT ThingsDescription for NGSI-LD models description
+* Extend ETSI GR-055 or another document to include the use of WoT Thing Description for NGSI-LD model description

+## Gaps

 ## Dependencies
 What depends on what?